PHACS began in 2005 to address two critical pediatric HIV research questions:

-The PHACS Network is funded through a Cooperative Agreement (U01) and comprises 21 clinical sites across 12 states and Puerto Rico, a Data and Operations Center (DOC), and a Coordinating Center (CC).
+PHACS is funded through a Cooperative Agreement (U01) and comprises 21 clinical sites across 12 states and Puerto Rico, a Data and Operations Center (DOC), and a Coordinating Center (CC).
 The DOC provides operations, design, methodological, and analytic expertise to PHACS research protocols, while the CC provides support and guidance to the PHACS Scientific Leadership Group, which helps to guide the network's scientific directions and ensure its scientific integrity.
 Additional oversight and coordination are provided by an executive committee and a steering committee.
-To maximize efficiency, the PHACS Network has data-sharing agreements with other studies and cross-enrolls participants with non-PHACS protocols.
+To maximize efficiency, PHACS has data-sharing agreements with other studies and cross-enrolls participants with non-PHACS protocols.

 The overall goals of this network are the following:

 - Understand how HIV and its treatment affect growth and development, sexual maturation, organ function, and socialization of perinatally HIV-infected pre-adolescents, adolescents, and young adults

 - Acquire more definitive information on the long-term safety of ART when used during pregnancy and in newborns

 - Ensure a mechanism is in place to estimate the upper bounds of risk for children who were exposed to ART during maternal treatment to prevent perinatal HIV transmission

 - Continue the follow-up study of these populations